BawornsakS/FRA321_AI_Part/README.md

 6. Uninformed Search - Depth-first Search
 7. Heuristic Search - Greedy Best-first Search
 8. Heuristic Search - A* Search
-9. Other Algorithms - Searching with No Observation (not uploaded yet)
+9. Other Algorithms - Searching with No Observation (only on-site)
-10. Other Algorithms - Searching with Partial Observation (not uploaded yet)
+10. Other Algorithms - Searching with Partial Observation (only on-site)
-11. Other Algorithms - Genetic Algorithms (not uploaded yet)
+11. Other Algorithms - Genetic Algorithms (only on-site)
 12. Other Algorithms - Game AI